Patent blog: Startup? Wake up! What you need to know about patents

 2. patents are only interesting (attractive, beneficial?) for major corporations;

-Let’s begin with a little theory and review what we know about patents.
+Let us begin with a bit of theory and review what we know about patents.
 A patent protects the invention of a technical product or process.
 When you have a patent you can prohibit others from copying, selling or importing your invention.
 A patent applies for a maximum of 20 years.
 After the patent has expired, anyone is free to use the technology for which you have a patent.

 1: Patents are expensive